 This came after a 30-year debate on clean candles, which concluded that these seemingly innocuous components could emit relatively large amounts of lead into the air when burnt — leading to indoor air pollution and lead poisoning.

-In fact, they even exceeded the Environmental Protection Agency’s (EPA) pollution standards for outdoor air.
+They even exceeded the Environmental Protection Agency’s (EPA) pollution standards for outdoor air.

-However, lead core wicks may still be present in other countries, so always check for this one when shopping overseas.
+However, lead core wicks may still be present in other countries, so always check for this when shopping overseas.
 They definitely cannot be part of a non-toxic candle!

 What, then, should you look for in a clean candle wick?
-Cotton, wood and hemp make for the healthiest candles.
+Cotton, wood, and hemp make for the healthiest candles.

 Cotton wicks

 Cotton wicks are the most popular choice for conventional candles as they are easy to produce and give off a tall flame with little effort.
-They are made with braided cotton fibers that are cured in wax to hold their shape.
+They are made with braided cotton fibers cured in wax to hold their shape.

 Bonus point for an unbleached cotton wick to underline a clean candle.